yggdrasil-network/yggdrasil-network.github.io/configuration.md

     - Note that, due to Go language design choices, `[::]` listens on IPv4 and IPv6 on most platforms, while an empty IP or `0.0.0.0` listens only to IPv4.
     - The default is to listen on all addresses (`[::]`) with a random port.
 - `AdminListen`
-    - Port to listen on for the (TCP) admin socket.
+    - Port to listen on for the admin socket, specified in URI format, i.e. `tcp://localhost:9001`.
+    - On supported platforms, the admin socket can listen on a UNIX domain socket instead, i.e. `unix:///var/run/yggdrasil.sock`.
-    - The default is to listen on the loopback interface (`localhost:9001`) which ensures that only local connections to the admin socket are allowed.
+    - The default is to listen on the loopback interface (`tcp://localhost:9001`) which ensures that only local connections to the admin socket are allowed.
     - Note that if you change the listen address to a non-loopback address, this will allow other hosts on the network to manage the Yggdrasil process.
 This probably isn't desirable.
 - `Peers`
     - A list of strings in the form `[ "peerAddress:peerPort", "peerAddress:peerPort", ... ]` of peers to connect to.
     - Peer hostnames can be specified either using IPv4 addresses, IPv6 addresses or DNS names.